-1 For each Named Executive Officer (other than Mr. Bergman and Ms. Prange), such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on March 3, 2015 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on February 27, 2014.
-For Mr. Bergman, such amount represents performance-based restricted stock/units (three-year cliff vesting) granted on March 3, 2015.
-For Ms. Prange, such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on June 10, 2016 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on June 10, 2016, each of which vested on May 1, 2018 (as described on footnote 3 of this Option Exercises and Stock Vested for Fiscal 2018 table).
+1 For each Named Executive Officer such amount represents performance-based restricted stock units (three-year cliff vesting) granted on March 6, 2017.
+For each Named Executive Officer (other than Mr. Bergman) such amount also represents time-based restricted stock units (four-year cliff vesting) granted on March 4, 2016.
+For Mr. Bergman, such amount also represents performance-based restricted stock units granted on May 25, 2016 in connection with his employment agreement renewal in 2016, which vested on February 14, 2020.

-2 The value realized from vesting of restricted stock/units is deemed to be the market value of the common stock on the date of vesting, multiplied by the number of shares of common stock underlying the restricted stock/units that vested.
-The closing market price on February 27, 2018 was \$67.21, the closing market price on March 2, 2018 (actual vesting date of March 3, 2018 was a non-business day so vesting occurred on the preceding business day) was \$65.19 and the closing market price on May 1, 2018 was \$76.87.
+2 The value realized from vesting of restricted stock units is deemed to be the market value of the common stock on the date of vesting, multiplied by the number of shares of common stock underlying the restricted stock units that vested.
+The closing market price on February 14, 2020 was \$72.13, on March 4, 2020 was \$61.63 and on March 6, 2020 was \$57.69.